 Still, the Boston-area mom is determined to feed her son as many foods as possible.
 She’s working closely with her allergist and a pediatric nutritionist, even emailing lists of foods she wants to introduce next, in an effort to give Rowan as full and nutritionally balanced a diet as possible.

-When allergy is a high risk, aside from working with your doctor, there is no one-size-fits all solution to introducing foods.
+When allergy is a high risk, aside from working with your doctor, there is no one-size-fits all solution to feeding baby new foods.
 You may find it helpful to see a dietitian and, if you’re finding the anxiety hard to deal with, Gupta suggests seeing a therapist with knowledge of food allergies.

 When Sperry introduces a new food, she has the mindset that an anaphylactic reaction could happen: “You have to be prepared for the possibility.”
 She knows precisely where the auto injectors are.
 “You’re ready if you need to call 911,” she continues.
 “Your insurance card is in the bag, the bag is packed and the keys are by the door.”

 Venter adds that, allergy risk aside, it’s important that kids eat as many foods as possible.
-She stresses that while it’s possible to have a balanced diet of five foods (if medically necessary), that’s by no means an ideal scenario.
 “We want kids to have a varied diet to make sure it’s nutritionally sound.”
 She points out that, like all of us, children socialize through food, and if they don’t eat certain things, in some situations this can lead to social exclusion.

 Baker says kids who unnecessarily avoid foods are also at risk of developing phobias towards certain ones, or food in general.
 “We do have problems working with some food-allergic people to have a normal relationship with eating.
 If you aren’t allergic to a food, the best thing you can do nutritionally or psychologically is to eat the food,” he says.